squeek502/ryanliptak.com/posts/rampsliding-quake-engine-quirk.md

 }
 ```

 That is, if the player is ever moving up at greater than 180 units (velocity index 2 is the vertical component), then the player is automatically considered 'in the air,' and this overrides all other 'on ground' checks.
-With this, if a player is colliding with a ramp such that their velocity along the ramp has a large enough vertical component, then they are considered in the air, and thus ground friction is simply not applied (specifically, `PM_AirMove` is called instead of `PM_GroundMove`).
+With this, if a player is colliding with a ramp such that their velocity along the ramp has a large enough vertical component, then they are considered 'in the air', and thus ground friction is simply not applied (specifically, `PM_AirMove` is called instead of `PM_GroundMove`).
+This state of being 'in the air' while sliding along an otherwise walkable surface is what is meant by the term 'rampsliding.'

-This creates two emergent conditions for rampsliding:
+Subsequently, there are two emergent conditions for rampsliding:

 - The ramp can't be too shallow
 - The player can't be going too slow